CEDET

 M-x semantic-speedbar-analysis

-This will start speedbar in a special mode.
+This will start Speedbar in a special mode.
 In this mode it will analyze the cursor location, and provide intelligent references.
 Unlike inline completion, a raw list of options is provided and you just need to click on the one you want.
 Sometimes you need to press g to force an update.

 Command based completion